seans3/k8s-ai/vllm-gpu/hpa/gpu-hpa.md

 Create the horizontal pod autoscaler (HPA), to scale the AI inference server.
 This HPA targets the AI inference `Deployment` named `vllm-gemma-deployment`, with a pod replica range of 1 to 5 pods.
-The target metric is `prometheus.googleapis.com|vllm:num_requests_running|gauge`, which keeps track of the number of concurrent requests running withing the pods of the vLLM deployment.
-If the average of this metric exceeds 4, then a scale event happens.
+The target metric is `prometheus.googleapis.com|dcgm_fi_dev_gpu_util|gauge`.
+This metric ranges from 0 to 100.
+If the average of the metric exceeds the target threshold (currently 20), then the HPA will scale the inference server deployment.

 ```
-$ kubectl apply -f ./horizontal-pod-autoscaler.yaml
+$ kubectl apply -f ./gpu-horizontal-pod-autoscaler.yaml
 ```

 ### Verify the HPA

 Validate the metric the HPA is using to scale.
-From the targeted metric, the `prometheus.googleapis.com` part means the metric lives in GKE Prometheus, while the `vllm:num_requests_running` is the metric from the `vllm` AI inference server named `num_requests_running`.
-This metric is of type `gauge`.
-Also, check the `ValidMetricFound` event.
+Check the `ValidMetricFound` event.

 ```
 $ kubectl describe hpa/gemma-server-hpa